TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 [See the section below on how to setup a mingw toolchain.](#setting-up-mingw-in-gentoo)

-Each dxvk ebuild will have it's own setup script `dxvk-setup`, and `dxvk-mingw-setup`.
+Each dxvk ebuild will have it's own setup script `dxvk-setup`, and `dxvk-winelib-setup`.

 DXVK's DLLs will be installed in `/usr/lib(64)/dxvk*`